babsey/nest-desktop-docs/troubleshootings/project.rst

       - :ref:`Edit project name in project bar <project-view-project-bar>`

 How can I save projects?
-   You find a save icon |save| appended in each loaded project item.
+   You find a save icon |save-ok| appended in each loaded project item.

    .. seeAlso::
       - :ref:`Save a project in the project list <project-view-project-list>`